CharleRoger/ChemicalStorage/README.md

 - [CryoTanks (1.6.6)](https://github.com/post-kerbin-mining-corporation/CryoTanks)

 ## Compatibility
-Backwards compatibility is not supported for any v0.x, use at your own risk.
+Backwards compatibility is not guaranteed for any v0.x, use at your own risk.
 If you find any other mod to be incompatible with this one, please let me know via a github issue.

 ## License
 The art assets in this mod are distributed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.